Industry-Specific Safety Tips for Oregon Businesses

 Safety Tips:

-Conduct daily safety briefings and toolbox talks
+Issue daily safety discussion and toolbox talk

-Train employees on hazard recognition and emergency procedures
+Conduct hazard recognition and emergency procedure training

 2. Retail and Office Businesses